Historians

 History will be too complicated for robots, as for me.
 Because this science include psychology, sociology, politics that can't be understanding for machines.
 Besides, history is not math.

-Nilay Kanakia (No chance) says
+Nilay Kanakia (No chance) 4 years ago

 This job is highly subjective

-William (No chance) says
+William (No chance) 4 years ago

 Though history, like any academic subject, can hypothetically be taught by software, unlike math it requires a human element.
 You can teach students the information, but you can't make them care or help them draw connections.
 You can't guide them down a pathway of critical thinking, at least not consistently, with learning software.
 Not only that, but also it is highly unlikely, unless true artificial intelligence is possible, that robots can synthesize new information and form different opinions on the subject matter.
 They can't account for bias without a level of input unless they're truly independently intelligent and capable of truly learning.